 What are the important housing dates I need to know?

-- New Student Housing Application on Residence: TBA
+- Transfer Student Housing Application Opens on Residence: June 28, 2021

-- All applications received after will be waitlisted
+- All applications received after this date will be waitlisted

 What is in the New Student Housing Application?